mymth/vanillajs-datepicker/docs/options.md

 The level that the date picker allows to pick. `0`:_date_,`1`: _month_ &nbsp;or `2`:_year_.

-> When this option is `1`, the selected date becomes the 1st of the month or, if the date picer is the end-date picker of date range picker, the last day of the month.
+> When this option is `1`, the selected date becomes the 1st of the month or, if the date picker is the end-date picker of date range picker, the last day of the month.
-> When this option is `2`, the selected date becomes January 1st of the year or, if the date picer is the end-date picker of date range picker, December 31st of the year.
+> When this option is `2`, the selected date becomes January 1st of the year or, if the date picker is the end-date picker of date range picker, December 31st of the year.

 #### prevArrow
 - Type: `String`